New Orleans Police Department: Danziger Bridge shootings

-Robert Evangelist, Lance Schilling, and Stewart Smith
+Beating of Robert Davis

 On October 8, 2005, three officers, Robert Evangelist, Lance Schilling, and Stewart Smith beat up 64-year-old Robert Davis outside a bar in the French Quarter.
 The beating was videotaped by an AP crew.
 A few days after the incident, the officers showed up at court and pleaded not guilty.
 In March 2006, the three officers were convicted.
 Evangelist was charged with false imprisonment while armed and second-degree battery, Schilling was also charged with second-degree battery, and Smith was charged with simple battery.
 Both Evangelist and Schilling were charged with battery against Davis, while Smith was charged with battery against an AP reporter.
 Davis was charged with public intoxication, resisting arrest, battery, and public intimidation.

-Jeff Winn
+Killing of Henry Glover

 In late May 2011, Captain Jeff Winn was fired and a number of other officers were reassigned for concealing details concerning the killing of Henry Glover in the aftermath of Hurricane Katrina.

-Joshua Colclough (2012)

-In August 2012, Officer Joshua Colclough pleaded guilty to manslaughter in his killing of an unarmed man during a drug raid.
-He was sentenced to four years in jail.

 U.S. Department of Justice consent decree (2012)

 The NOPD entered into a consent decree in 2012 with the U.S. Department of Justice.
-A U.S. DOJ investigation led to a 2011 written report alleging unconstitutional conduct by the NOPD and describing concerns re NOPD policies and procedures.
+A U.S. DOJ investigation led to a 2011 written report alleging unconstitutional conduct by the NOPD and describing concerns regarding NOPD policies and procedures.
+On November 20, 2025, the NOPD exited the consent decree.

-Maurice Palmer (2013)

-In April 2013, former Officer Maurice Palmer was sentenced to five years' probation for failing to file federal income tax forms.